viliwonka/KDTree/README.md

 ### Jobified KDTree

-There is heavily modified version of this source, that runs on Unity Job System (not made by me). https://github.com/ArthurBrussee/KNN
+There is heavily modified version of this source, that runs on Unity Job System (not made by me).
+Also note that tests are wrong - you are supposed to reuse Query objects, not always create new ones, hence the GC. https://github.com/ArthurBrussee/KNN